SkymouseStudios/skymse-jekyll/_drafts/for-the-love-of-coca-cola.md

 **The 60s**

 In the 1960s, Cola made their position on health and nourishment clear by creating what they called the "Nourishment Project".
 Partnering with scientists, nutritionists, and food technologists, they worked towards creating another medicine of sorts.
 The goal?
 To create a protein rich beverage for undeveloped nations suffering from impoverishment.
 Several of these style drinks released in poor Latin- American nations.
-Yet another drink to make people gain weight, only this time is was constructive weight gain for a cause.
+Yet another drink to make people gain weight, only this time is was constructive weight gain, for a cause.

 **The 80s**